aiven/terraform-provider-aiven/docs/resources/account_authentication.md

 page_title: "aiven_account_authentication Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
-  The Account Authentication resource allows the creation and management of an Aiven Account Authentications.
+  This resource is deprecated.
+  Creates and manages an authentication method.
 ---

 # aiven_account_authentication (Resource)

-The Account Authentication resource allows the creation and management of an Aiven Account Authentications.
+**This resource is deprecated**.

+Creates and manages an authentication method.

 ## Example Usage